 Reagan National Airport is just a 10-minute drive from the city line.
 The airport is accessible from its own Metro stop on the Blue and Yellow lines.
 A taxi ride into downtown D.C. will cost about $15-$20.

 Dulles Airport is located 26 miles from D.C. in suburban Virginia.
 The airport has a dedicated access road that makes getting into the city efficient via car, taxi or airport shuttle.
 Washington Flyer taxi cabs exclusively service Dulles Airport.
 A taxi ride into D.C. will cost about $60-$68.
-Public transportation options are also available via the Silver Line Express Bus to the Wiehle-Reston East Metrorail Station or via Metrobus 5A to Metrorail stops in Rosslyn, VA and L’Enfant Plaza in Washington, D.C.
+Public transportation options are also available via the Silver Line Express Bus to the Wiehle-Reston East Metrorail Station or via Metrobus 5A to Metrorail stops in Rosslyn, Virginia, and L’Enfant Plaza in Washington, D.C.

 If you’d rather travel to D.C. on the ground, Amtrak is the ideal solution.
-The train departs and arrives from D.C.’s Union Station, which is centrally located, features its own Metro stop and plenty of taxis awaiting as you exit.
+The train departs and arrives from D.C.’s Union Station, which is centrally located, features its own Metro stop and has plenty of taxis awaiting as you exit.

 Travelling by bus to and from D.C. is easy with an array of options, including Megabus and Greyhound.